abrt/retrace-server/DEPLOYING.md

 how to deploy such a server.
 Each point corresponds with point from section [Deploying Retrace Server](DEPLOYING.md#deploying-retrace-server).

-1. Install dependencies
+1. Build from source and install

     There is no change when deploying real and testing retrace server.

-2. Build from source

-    There is no change when deploying real and testing retrace server.

-3. Deploy
+2. Deploy

     1. Add repositories